 Advocacy Tools

 Advocacy is a key part of the mission of the Virginia Hemophilia Foundation (VHF).
 VHF works to educate elected officials and other key stakeholders about hemophilia and other related inherited bleeding disorders.
 Every year VHF hosts our Advocacy Training and Richmond Days where constituents from around the commonwealth gather for training and meetings with their elected state officials to share their story and educate them about current issues affecting the hemophilia/bleeding disorders community.
-VHF also participates in the National Hemophilia Foundation’s annual Washington Days.
+VHF also participates in the National Bleeding Disorders Foundation’s annual Washington Days.
 This event provides an opportunity for constituents from across the nation to come together to learn about advocacy, discuss key issues impacting access to care, meet with elected officials, and put a face on hemophilia/bleeding disorders.

 Advocacy happens every day and there are many ways to participate in advocacy activities throughout the year, including: